Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{I}{T}{H} the rapid growth of demand for autonomous driving and vehicle networking, vehicles need to obtain map navigation data and multimedia content in real-time to improve driving efficiency and experience \cite{xy,1}.
-Vehicle edge caching technology, by pre-caching content of interest to vehicle users (VUs) in roadside units (RSUs), can significantly reduce content request latency and core network pressure \cite{wwh,2}.
-However, the cache capacity of RSUs is limited, so it is crucial to accurately predict the content that users are interested in.
+\IEEEPARstart{W}{I}{T}{H} the rapid growth of demand for autonomous driving and vehicle networking, vehicles need to obtain map navigation data and multimedia content in real-time to improve driving efficiency and experience \cite{xy}.
+Vehicle edge caching technology, by pre-caching content of interest to vehicle users (VUs) in roadside units (RSUs), can significantly reduce content request latency and core network pressure \cite{IEEE2}.
+However, the cache capacity of RSUs is limited, so it is crucial to accurately predict the content that users are interested in \cite{xun, IEEE1}.

-Denoising diffusion probabilistic model (DDPM) has received widespread attention due to its outstanding generative performance \cite{3}.
+Denoising diffusion probabilistic model (DDPM) has received widespread attention due to its outstanding generative performance \cite{chennan}.
 User data is usually sparse because users only rate a limited number of items.
-DDPM can learn the distribution of user data and generate high-quality samples to fill in the unrated items \cite{11}.
+DDPM can learn the distribution of user data and generate high-quality samples to fill in the unrated items.
 Applying DDPM to edge caching can achieve more accurate content prediction to a certain extent, enabling vehicles to obtain content that better meets their needs at RSUs.
 However, the training and deployment of DDPM require substantial computational resources, making them unsuitable for resource-constrained vehicle environments.
-The lightweight U-Net architecture of the DDPM has been proven to effectively reduce its demand for computing resources \cite{4,5}.
-Therefore, adopting a lightweight DDPM (LDPM) is an effective solution.
-However, model training still requires users’ personal data, which raises privacy concerns.
-Federated learning (FL) can protect user privacy by sharing local models rather than raw data \cite{Fedavg,6}.
-Nevertheless, each round of iteration in FL requires the transmission of full model parameters between vehicles and the server, which incurs significant communication overhead \cite{7,8}.
+The lightweight U-Net architecture of the DDPM has been proven to effectively reduce its demand for computing resources \cite{grad}.
+In \cite{xun}, Xun \textit{et al.} adopted a lightweight DDPM (LDPM) and achieved promising performance in edge caching.
+Therefore, in this paper, we adopt LDPM.

-Moreover, the high mobility of vehicles also poses significant challenges to edge caching.
-Vehicles may leave the coverage area of the RSU before the model training is completed, resulting in the failure of model training.
-Previous methods usually perform vehicle selection before training to ensure that training can be completed \cite{zy,9}.
-However, this is not applicable to scenarios with slow model convergence, large amounts of local data, and large model sizes.
-The mobility of vehicles has greatly restricted the application of vehicle edge caching.

-To address these issues, in this letter, we propose a federated distillation-assisted vehicle edge caching scheme based on LDPM \footnote{The source code has been released at: https://github.com/qiongwu86/Federated-Distillation-Assisted-Vehicle-Edge-Caching-Scheme-Based-on-Lightweight-DDPM}.
-The main innovations of this letter are as follows: 1) We propose a new federated distillation algorithm suitable for vehicle edge caching, which significantly reduces communication overhead compared with previous algorithms.
-2) We combine DDPM with the distillation algorithm and apply them to vehicle edge caching, which improves the cache hit percentage.